 Mission of the Helmholtz Association

-We contribute to solving grand challenges which face society, science and industry by performing top-rate research in strategic programmes in the fields of Aeronautics, Space and Transport, Earth and Environment, Energy, Health, Key Technologies as well as the Structure of Matter.
+We contribute to solving grand challenges which face society, science and industry by performing top-rate research in strategic programmes in the fields of Aeronautics, Space and Transport, Earth and Environment, Energy, Health, Matter as well as Key Technologies.

 We research systems of great complexity with our large-scale facilities and scientific infrastructure, cooperating closely with national and international partners.